 Dr Stephen Girvin has been tenured Professor of Law at NUS since October 2008 and MPA Professor of Maritime Law from 1 August 2015.
 He was Vice Dean (Research and International Programmes) 2010-2011 and Vice Dean (Research) 2012-2014.
 He was appointed as the first Director of the Centre for Maritime Law (CML) from 1 January 2015.

 Stephen has held faculty positions at the University of Aberdeen, the University of Nottingham, NUS, and the University of Birmingham, where he held a Chair in Maritime Law from 2006-2008.
 He has been a Visiting Professor at the University of Cape Town, at the TC Beirne School of Law, University of Queensland, at the University of Sydney (Parsons Fellow), at Direito Getulio Vargas de Sao Paolo and, most recently, at the Zhejiang University Guanghua School of Law in Hangzhou.
-With effect from 2015 he has been appointed a Visiting Professor at the Centre for Commercial Law Studies (CCLS), Queen Mary, London and as a Guest Professor of the International Shipping Law School, East China University of Political Science and Law.
+With effect from 2015 he has been appointed a Visiting Professor at the Centre for Commercial Law Studies (CCLS), Queen Mary University of London, where he teaches a course on Admiralty law annually.
+Stephen is also a Guest Professor of the International Shipping Law School, East China University of Political Science and Law.

 Stephen's primary expertise is in the field of commercial maritime (shipping) law, although his interests also extend within the broader fields of international commercial law and company law and partnership law.
 He also retains a residual interest in legal history, particularly colonial legal history, the focus of his graduate work.